-Put on a pair of comfortable walking shoes, bring a sustainable daypack and your reusable water bottle (to be filled at one of the many public drinking fountains) and let’s get exploring!
+Put on a pair of comfortable walking shoes, bring a sustainable daypack and your reusable water bottle (to be filled at one of the many public drinking fountains), and let’s get exploring!

 Walk around the 18th century Karlsruhe Palace and Gardens

 The original palace dates back to the 18th century and was the home of the princes and dukes of Baden.
 In 1921 the palace became the Baden State Museum and no longer served as the home for the dukes and princes.

-- Entrance Fee: €4 (incl. in the Karlsruhe Card) for the Palace, the gardens are free.
+Entrance Fee: €4/ $4 (incl. in the Karlsruhe Card) for the Palace, the gardens are free.

-- Good to know: Looking for a good coffee?
+Good to know: Looking for a good coffee?
 The only restaurant in the Palace Gardens serves a tasty espresso!

-Explore Karlsruhe by biking in and around the Rhine river
+Explore Karlsruhe by biking in and around the Rhine River

-The city strives to make getting around on bike easy, even for those just visiting the city.
-A city tour of Karlsruhe on bike is one of the best ways to get a feel for the city (weather permitting ofcourse).
-In fact, the tourism office has plotted out a 48km round trip starting from the Karlsruhe Palace which will take you to the prettiest places of the city.
+The city strives to make getting around on a bike easy, even for those just visiting the city.
+A city tour of Karlsruhe on a bike is one of the best ways to get a feel for the city (weather permitting of course).
+In fact, the tourism office has plotted out a 48km round trip starting from the Karlsruhe Palace which will take you to the prettiest places in the city.

-Get a map of the route in the tourist office of check online.

-- Rent yourself a bike through the bike sharing system of the city of Karlsruhe.
+Get a map of the route in the tourist office or check online.
+Go out and rent yourself a bike through the bike-sharing system of the city of Karlsruhe.

-- Cost Price: The rental of the bike will set you back €1/30 minutes for a normal bike and €2 for an e-bike.
+Cost Price: €1 ($1) for 30 minutes on a normal bike and €2 ($2) for an e-bike.

 The borough of Durlach is located in the eastern part of Karlsruhe, roughly 8km from the Karlsruhe Palace.
 Durlach has origins that pre-date Karlsruhe and was in fact a separate city until 1938.

 There are plenty of things to do in Karlsruhe itself that perhaps Durlach might not be possible due to timing.
 However, you would be missing out!
-The medieval alleyways, wooden coloured houses and renaissance church all have that small town vibe to them making it a very different place from the center of Karlsruhe.
+The medieval alleyways, wooden colored houses, and renaissance churches all have that small-town vibe to them making it a very different place from the center of Karlsruhe.

 One of the top attractions in Karlsruhe is the (free) Botanical Gardens.
 The botanical gardens date back to the beginning of the 19th century and were built as a pleasure garden for the Margrave Karl Friedrich of Baden.
 Pleasure being the operative word, no expense was spared for the exquisite orangeries and greenhouses filled with all sorts of exotic fauna and flora.
-Some of which has survived today!
+Some of which have survived today!

-- Entrance Fee: €3 for the greenhouses, the park itself is free.
+Entrance Fee: €3 ($3) for the greenhouses, the park itself is free.

-- Opening Hours Park: Daily 06:00 – 22:00 pm (in the winter 17:00 PM)
+Opening Hours Park: Daily 06:00 AM – 22:00 PM (in the winter 17:00 PM)

-- Opening Hours Greenhouses: Daily 10:00 – 18:00 PM
+Opening Hours Greenhouses: Daily 10:00 AM – 18:00 PM

 Spot the Jugendstil architecture

 Karlsruhe is one of the most important cities in the south of Germany to see Jugendstil.
 Jugend what now?
 Most people will have only heard of Art Nouveau, Jugendstil is the German branch of Art Nouveau architecture.
-The style is categorised by its intricate designs often integrating elements of Fauna and Flora.
+The style is categorized by its intricate designs often integrating elements of Fauna and Flora.
 It was used for interiors and exteriors of buildings as well as accessories around the house (lamps, tables,).

 The city is peppered with beautiful examples of Jugendstil which you will no doubt see when biking/walking around.
-My personal favourite was the Lutherkirche and the Melanchthonstraße, a short street with impressive buildings completely built in the Jugendstil style
+My personal favorite was the Lutherkirche and the Melanchthonstraße, a short street with impressive buildings completely built in the Jugendstil style

-Daytrips from Karlsruhe
+Day trips from Karlsruhe

 In all transparency, the castles are a bit harder to get to with public transport so you might consider renting a car to visit both the below castles.
-They are very near to each other (30 min drive) and can be visited in the same day.
+They are very near to each other (30 min drive) and can be visited on the same day.

 The fairytale castle perched atop a hill that is regularly seen on social media is actually in Germany, a 2h drive from Karlsruhe.
 It dates back to the 19th century and was built in a bit of an eclectic Gothic Revival style.
 With turrets in different shapes and colors, a drawbridge with a moat and a large inner courtyard.
 To this day the castle is privately owned by the Dukes of Urach.